ericgong2005/CS2620_Final_Project/Engineering_Notebook.md

  - Ensures that actions can only take place once every 2 seconds, but the grpc returns immediately, so a lock is freed via a thread

 Todo:
- - Organize into subdirectories
- - Add upload music to serverlobby, and corresponding getmusiclist related commands
- - Getuserlist for serverroom
- -add song, start song, stop song, skip song
+ - Fix user bug
+ - Fix Play to end with empty queue bug

  client servicer: start: (song chunk, current) and stop: stops current